ONLINE HELP WINDEV, WEBDEV AND WINDEV MOBILE

-Name of data file used.
-This name was defined in the data model editor or by the File description type.Name of connection used.
-This name was defined in the data model editor, or by HDescribeConnection or HOpenConnection.
+Name of the data file used.
+This name was defined in the data model editor or with the File Description type.Name of the connection used.
+This name was defined in the data model editor, or with HDescribeConnection or HOpenConnection.

 Send a report | Local help